oaklandgit/pippy/devlog/gadget-mode.md

-# Setting up a direct connection between a Pi Zero W and an iPad with "USB Gadget Mode"
+# Setting up a direct connection between the Pippy and iPad

 July 2-5, 2025